-It is absolutely fine that if you book an X-ray and the 4 5 patient is known to be coming back in the month, 12:54 there's your face to face and can put it across to the 6 7 If there's the expectation that the patient 8 comes back in the month, but doesn't get back for a year, then we know there's a distinct problem there.
-9 So we are already aware, with our very long outpatient 10 12:55 11 backlog, even with our request for the patient to come back at a certain date, it doesn't happen, so this is 12 13 very important that the results are looked at.
-14 has been brought up at the departmental meetings and 15 said how important it is to do.
-But, you know, it's 12:55 16 following through on that and making sure that the person does it, obviously, is the issue.
-But it was 17 18 discussed and the importance of it mentioned.

-19 89 Q. Was it discussed in a general sense: Listen up, all of 20 you in the team, or was it recognised that Mr. O'Brien 21 was an outrider and it was discussed for his benefit, 22 if you like?

-A. It was discussed for his benefit.
-Everybody else looks at -- well, as far as I know -- I do, I know that Mr. Haynes does, and I know that the other two, Mr. Glackin and Mr. O'Donoghue do so and comment on the amount of results that we're expected to sign off in our admin time, but it's done.
+1 very important to be reviewed in the knowledge that we 2 have such a long waiting list to be reviewed.
+3 4 It is absolutely fine that if you book an X-ray and the 5 patient is known to be coming back in the month, 12:54 6 there's your face to face and can put it across to the 7 patient.
+If there's the expectation that the patient 8 comes back in the month, but doesn't get back for 9 a year, then we know there's a distinct problem there.
+LO So we are already aware, with our very long outpatient 12:55 L1 backlog, even with our request for the patient to come L2 back at a certain date, it doesn't happen, so this is L3 very important that the results are looked at.
+This L4 has been brought up at the departmental meetings and L5 said how important it is to do.
+But, you know, it's 12:55 L6 following through on that and making sure that the L7 person does it, obviously, is the issue.
+But it was L8 discussed and the importance of it mentioned.
+L9 89 Q. Was it discussed in a general sense: Listen up, all of 20 you in the team, or was it recognised that Mr. O'Brien 12:56 21 was an outrider and it was discussed for his benefit, 22 if you like?
+23 Α. It was discussed for his benefit.
+Everybody else looks 24 at well, as far as I know I do, I know that 25 Mr. Haynes does, and I know that the other two, 12:56 26 Mr. Glackin and Mr. O'Donoghue do so and comment on the 27 amount of results that we're expected to sign off in 28 our admin time, but it's done.
 29 90 Q. Just the current arrangement, I know that you work now